-‘Royal Rumble’ 2017: What Fans Know So Far
+Royal Rumble 2017: What We Know So Far

 — WWE (@WWE) December 28, 2016

 First, and foremost, the premier match in the Royal Rumble 2017 is the 30-man elimination match, according to Den of Geek.
-Thus far, it’s only certain that Goldberg and Brock Lesnar are scheduled to participate — and it’s interesting that the WWE creative is keeping this storyline going, to be sure.
+Thus far, we only know for certain that Goldberg and Brock Lesnar are scheduled to participate — and it’s interesting that the WWE creative is keeping this story line going, to be sure.

 The winner of the 30-man elimination match will become the number one contender for either the WWE World Championship or the Universal Championship.
 This suggests that Bill Goldberg is, in fact, on his way to making a title run for his comeback, since it doesn’t sound like Brock Lesnar is interested in ever holding a title.